-A new edition of The Journal of Doctor Shamass is available here in pdf format*.
+A new edition of The Journal of Doctor Shamass is available here*.
 First published in June 1997, I released another edition of it in November 2008.
 The new, third edition*, is simply a slightly altered version of the 2008 edition.
 The scan of the cover of the 1997 edition above is of a battered zine, loaned from a friend.
 I will endeavour to put up a complete scan of the original version sometime soon.

 I wrote The Journal of Doctor Shamass in the winter of 1996, over about a month and a half in a house in the suburb of Downer, Canberra.
 At the time my partner was heavily pregnant.
 I would sit up after she went to sleep; tapping away on what was even then an old Mac Plus with an external 20 mg hard drive rescued from a garbage dumpster in between rolled ciggies on the porch and solo games of Risk and Axis and Allies on the computer.
 One of the keys of the Mac was dead, I can’t remember which, probably not an essential one considering that I finished the zine, though I do vaguely remember having to cut and paste a letter or a word fairly often.
 I typed up the Journal at night usually between 10pm and 2am.
 As my partner slept I often obsessively wondered what becoming a father would mean; maybe no more nights like these, at least not for a while.
 I loved the cold Canberra nights, the frigid clear dark with stars and the smoke and the warmth of my breath forced out; I still love the nights and the stars above this town of state institutions.

 Of the many influences on its composition I will here draw attention to the that of The Colour of Liberty, a veritable biography of Franklin Octavian Porque discovered by myself and Peter Smale one night south of Grafton in April 1996.